matt-antone/Scorer/memory-bank/progress.md

 ## What's Left to Build

-- **Client-Driven Setup Implementation**: Implement the new interactive setup flow as per the updated documentation.
-- **Timer Implementation**: Implement the main game timer and player timer systems according to the new documentation.
-- add a button both player's scoreboard that pops up their qr code. use an approriate icon
-- we need to add events to the player client that match the games status. we will be adding interface for rolling screens and names screen
+- **Client-Driven Setup and Timers**: While the core Kivy application is feature-complete, the advanced features for client-driven setup and the integrated game timers are documented but not yet implemented.
 - Finalize UI elements for touch interaction on the Raspberry Pi.
 - Conduct a full regression test of all game logic paths.

 ## Current Status

-- **Overall:** The project is successfully deployed and stable on the target Raspberry Pi hardware.
-The core features are complete and the installation process is automated and reliable.
-The macOS development environment is now also stable after significant dependency troubleshooting.
+- **Overall:** The core Kivy application is functionally complete and stable on both macOS and the target Raspberry Pi hardware.
+All screens in the game flow are implemented.
-- **Focus:** The documentation phase for the timer systems and the new interactive setup flow is complete.
-The next focus is implementing these features.
+- **Focus:** The next major phase will be to implement the documented web client interactivity (setup, timers) and perform final testing.

 ## Known Issues

-- **None**: All major bugs related to installation, game state, UI initialization, QR code display, game setup flow, and dependency conflicts have been resolved.
+- **macOS Environment Sensitivity**: The Kivy windowing system on macOS can be fragile.
+Because the `install.sh` script manages `SDL2` by installing and then uninstalling it, any other system update or change (e.g., via Homebrew) can break the environment.
+If the app fails to launch with an `SDL2` error, the solution is to re-run `./install.sh`.

 ## Blockers